Electric vehicles are increasing in popularity and it's easy to see why.

 We’ve made charging your electric vehicle simple and accessible, allowing you to charge at home, on the go and even in a rush.
 To charge at home, all you need is a household socket or wall box that’s been professionally installed.
 There is a choice of three different power outlets and charging speeds available.
 All charging equipment is completely weather proof.
 When out and about you can simply charge it up during a short break at a charging station, in as little as 20 minutes.

-There is the Electric Vehicle Homecharge Scheme (EVHS) gives you £500 towards the cost of installing selected higher-powered charging wallboxes at home.
-Also, your employer could also benefit from installing a charging station if they apply to the Workplace Charging Scheme, it gives them £500 off the cost of installation of electric charging points.
+There is the Electric Vehicle Homecharge Scheme (EVHS) gives you up to £35 towards the cost of installing selected higher-powered charging wallboxes at home.
+Also, your employer could also benefit from installing a charging station if they apply to the Workplace Charging Scheme, it is a voucher based scheme that provides support towards the up-front costs of the purchase and installation of electric vehicle charge points.

 The typical overnight electricity rate in the UK is 14p per kWh, which you can travel for around 2-3p per mile, compared to 15p per mile on an average diesel cars.